Free Easy Crochet Coaster Pattern for Beginners

 Lastly a simple edging is added in a contrasting color

 Video Tutorial Available Now!

-Now there is a video tutorial to go with this project – I take you step-by-step through each part of this crochet coaster pattern!
+Now there is a video tutorial to go with this project – I take you step-by-step through each part of this free easy crochet coaster pattern!
 If you need help with weaving the knot, then make sure to watch this video!

 Abbreviations and Special Stitches:

 Back bar of the Chain = When looking at the right side of a chain, you see many “V’s” and the chain looks like a braid.
 Turn the chain over and you see a series of bumps – it is in these bumps that you will work across the chain to produce a cord with even edges along both sides